alexander135/autotest/README.md

 ```
  pip install req_name
 ```
-server is using mongo to store test results.
+server uses mongo to store test results.
 So you have to install it using
 ```
 brew install mongodb-community@4.0.8
 brew services start mongodb-community@4.0.8